gcruzsolano/prep/README.md

 districts while corporate educational products are forced on students that will have no lasting value outside of their school.)

-As you complete the following your instructor will help you check them off in the markdown source:
+As you complete the following in your [workbook](/sections/work.md) your instructor will help you check them off.

 The first two should have been done before you even arrived at SkilStak™.
 The rest you will accomplish and go over in class, but